swishs-client-mod-plugins/aliucord-plugins/README.md

 ## Aliucord Plugins
-This is my [Aliucord](https://github.com/Aliucord) Plugin repository.
+This is my [Aliucord](https://github.com/Aliucord) Plugins repository.

 You can find plugin builds in the `builds` branch.